ilmax/MaxDon.ApimUpdater/README.md

   --spec-url       Required.
 The url of the downstream service specification e.g. the swagger file.

   --spec-format    Required.
-The type of the specification, possible values are (openapi, openapi+json, openapi+json-link, openapi-link, swagger-json, swagger-link-json, wadl-link-json, wadl-xml, wsdl and wsdl-link).
+The type of the specification, possible values are (openapi, openapi+json, openapi+json-link, openapi-link, swagger-json,
+                   swagger-link-json, wadl-link-json, wadl-xml, wsdl and wsdl-link).

-  --apim-name      The name of the API Management service, if not provided it will pick the only one present in the selected subscription, or throw if more than one are found.
+  --apim-name      The name of the API Management service, if not provided it will pick the only one present in the selected subscription, or throw if more
+                   than one are found.

   --sub-id         The id of the subscription, if not provided it will use the default subscription of the logged in session.

   --sub-name       The Name of the subscription, used to find the most suitable subscription if more than one are found.
-This has no effect is sub-id is specified.
+This has no effect is sub-id is
+                   specified.

-  --retry          The number of times to retry, max allowed valus is 10.
+  --retry          The number of times to retry, max allowed value is 10.

   --debug          Enables detailed logging.

   --help           Display this help screen.

   --version        Display version information.
 ```

 ## Samples